bredelings/BAli-Phy/TODO/exe-tests.md

 subsystem, with multiple focused test files linked into it, rather than one executable per feature.

-This layout is a design direction, not permission to introduce parallel test infrastructure incrementally.
-Create it only as an explicitly reviewed migration that begins using it immediately and addresses existing tests where practical.
+Source filenames within a subsystem should identify the contract under test.
+Do not add another directory level merely to repeat subsystem context already provided by the owning directory.

 ## Runtime test migration

-`runtime-ast-serialization-test` mixes unit checks of Runtime APIs with component checks involving loaders, heaps, and multiple compiler phases.
-Its name, production-source location, and requirement for package data are not a good permanent organization.

-Apply the criteria above to each check.
-Move language-visible behavior to the standard harness and universal validity rules to production invariants.
-Keep direct checks of C++ transformations, equality, aliasing, and serialization in a native suite; distinguish self-contained unit tests from component tests in their source and test names.

-As part of a reviewed native-test migration, place these checks under `tests/cpp/computation/runtime/`, split by contract, and link them with Core and optimization test sources into one `computation-tests` executable.
-This gives `libcomputation` clear ownership without adding an executable per feature.
-The current runner may preserve unique coverage until then, but should not acquire unrelated checks or be treated as the final structure.
+Runtime transformations, equality, values, closures, and serialization are direct C++ contracts owned by `tests/cpp/computation/` and linked into the one `computation-tests` executable.
+Its source files are split by contract.
+Loader-dependent component checks belong there only when they provide durable coverage and work on every required platform.

-## Short-term policy for bali-phy
+## Policy for bali-phy

-Until a centralized native-test structure is designed:

 - do not create new permanent C++ test executables;
 - use `tests/haskell/` and existing integration suites where possible;
 - use existing subsystem runners only for tests within their stated scope;
 - keep temporary C++ harnesses in disposable `jj` changes; and
-- when durable low-level C++ coverage has no suitable home, raise the need for a centralized runner instead of adding a feature-specific executable.
+- when durable low-level C++ coverage has no suitable home, raise the need for an explicitly owned runner instead of adding a feature-specific executable.

 This is a moratorium on ad hoc executable targets, not a claim that native unit tests are never useful.